-Speaking of new habits.
-If “get organized” is one of your goals for this year, I suggest that you start with something more manageable than the huge task of organizing your entire home and life.
-Perhaps start by developing new habits around purchasing “stuff”.
-No matter how much decluttering and physical organizing you do, if you continue to purchase more “stuff”, your organizing efforts will soon be thwarted.
+Is “get organized” one of your goals for this year but the task of organizing your entire home and life seems overwhelming?
+I suggest starting with something manageable and develop new habits around purchasing “stuff.”
+No matter how much decluttering and physical organizing you do, continuing to buy more stuff will thwart your efforts.

-If you keep bringing new stuff into your house and then have to keep removing stuff in order to keep it organized, it’ll still be a lot of work.
-Believe me, I know that many of you understand the concept but struggle with implementation because of the volume of “stuff” that comes into your home.
-That’s why I have so many clients whom I visit several times a year to help them keep this system in place.
+However, if you continually bring in new stuff and remove the old to equalize, it will still be a lot of work.
+Many people understand the concept but struggle with implementation because of the volume of “stuff” that comes into your home.
+In fact, there are many clients I visit several times a year to help them keep the equilibrium in place.

-If we dig deeper and look at how the new items come into your home in the first place, I wonder if staying organized will be much easier.
-If you follow my column in Herald Homes, you know that I am obsessed with The Minimalists and with the tiny house movement.
-I am not suggesting that any of us need to be that extreme, but I do believe that having less and buying less makes life simpler and staying organized much easier.
+Let’s dig deeper and look at how new items come into the home in the first place.
+If you follow my blog, you know that I follow The Minimalists and the tiny house movement with interest.
+I am not suggesting that any of us need to be that extreme.
+But I believe that having less and buying less makes life simpler and staying organized much easier.

-When you’re caught in the excitement of a new purchase, stop for a brief moment and ask yourself, “Could I live without this item?” or as The Minimalists suggest, “Does this thing add value to my life?”.
-Maybe, just maybe, instead of buying a bunch of new clothes on sale that you don’t really need, you can save your money and have a new closet unit installed so you can enjoy the clothes you already have.
-Or maybe, instead of buying a bunch of bins to put all your stuff in, you can save your money, give your “extra stuff” to someone in need, and save for that kitchen renovation you’ve been dying to work on with me!
+It’s time to develop new habits.
+When you’re caught in the excitement of a new purchase, stop for a brief moment.
+Ask yourself, “Could I live without this item?”
+Or, as The Minimalists suggest, “Does this thing add value to my life?”
+Then, instead of buying a bunch of new clothes you don’t need, you can spend your money on installing a new closet unit.
+As a result, you will enjoy the clothes you already have.
+Or instead of buying a bunch of bins to store your stuff, give the excess to someone in need.
+You can use the money you save for that kitchen renovation you’re dreaming about!

-What are some new habits you might consider for 2020?
+What are some new habits you might consider this year?